Different

 and heavy rubber which contains a relatively high percentage of metal.

-was also a thin mat from red copper, specifically shaped for maximum
+there was also a thin mat from red copper, specifically shaped for

-support and close contact with the record.
-But such a mat was easily
+maximum support and close contact with the record.
+But such a mat

 Initially